ErpNetDocs/tech/modules/applications/mssync/service.md

 ![picture](pictures/Service_connect_01_03.png)

-This permission not only enables modifications to existing resources but also allows the addition of new ones.
+This permission not only enables modifications to existing resources but also allows the inclusion of new ones.

-Any changes made to resources in **ERP.net** are mirrored in **Office365**, and the other way around.
+Any changes made to resources in **ERP.net** are mirrored in **Office365**, and vice versa.

 ![picture](pictures/Service_permission_01_03.png)